hydephp/develop/docs/creating-content/documentation-pages.md

 Hyde expects this to be a GitHub path, but it will probably work with other methods as well, if not, please send a PR and/or create an issue on the [GitHub repository](https://github.com/hydephp/framework)!

-### Example configuration
+### Configuration

-Let's take a practical example for how HydePHP.com uses this feature.
+As an example configuration, let's take a practical example for how HydePHP.com uses this feature.

 ```php
 // Filepath: config/docs.php